Leaf plastochron index: Creators of leaf plastochron index

 This formula was introduced in 1957 by scientists Ralph O. Erickson and Francis J. Michelini, making this scientific formula over 60 years old.
 Erickson and Michelini's formula was first published for The Journal of March in the American Journal of Botany.
 Although Erickson and Michelini were responsible for introducing the formula, the concept of the plastochron being used as a unit of measurement was inspired by scientist Askenasy originally in 1880.
 Other names that have contributed to the use of the plastochron are Schmidt in 1924 and Esau in 1953 and again in 1965.

 Dr. Ralph O. Erickson was born in Duluth, Minnesota, in 1914.
 He received an education from Gustavus Adolphus College in 1939 and Washington University in St. Louis where he inevitably attained his Ph.D. in 1944.
 Although he first began teaching at Rochester in 1944 until 1947, much of his career was spent at the University of Pennsylvania where he received his professorship between 1949 until 1985.
 His primary focus of study was on plant morphology, which he stated in his autobiography that developmental plant morphology was actually one of his most enjoyable courses to teach.
 Erickson went on to write in his autobiography that when conversing with Michelini that he “Found [himself] writing the formula for the plastochron index on the blackboard, as if by inspiration.
 The plastochron index has now been used by many authors, including [themselves], in a variety of ways.”
 He later went on to receive his Guggenheim Fellowship for his work in plant physiology where he used the plastochron index in order to determine and assess the temperature and light effects on the developmental growth of the plants.
-Erickson passed away in March 2006.
+Erickson died in March 2006.

 Dr. Francis J. Michelini was born in Clifton, New Jersey in 1925.
 He received an education at Seton Hall College, the University of Delaware and the University of Pennsylvania where he received his Doctorate of Philosophy degree in Biological science.
 This was where he met Ralph O. Erickson.
 He began his teaching career at Wilkes College and received his Professorship of Biology in 1963.
 He was announced as the second President of Wilkes College in 1970 and later served as President of the Commission for Independent Colleges and Universities.
 In 1957, Michelini published his article The Plastochron Index with Ralph O. Erickson.
-Michelini passed away in September 2019.
+Michelini died in September 2019.